valeria-loera/Google-Clone/README.md

 # Google-Clone
-Google Clone created with HTML and CSS as a part of the practices for the Tecnolochicas Pro Summer Bootcamp 2023.
+Google Interfaz Clone created with HTML5 and CSS3 as a part of the practices for the Tecnolochicas Pro Bootcamp 2023.